Accountants as Accidental Advisors?

 In fact, I think there’s a moral obligation here: A moral obligation to advise.

 And by ‘advise’ I mean to advise their clients about their future, and not just continue to report on their past.
+That is to say, there’s an obligation to provide their advisory services.

 True Advisors™ change lives.
 They have evolved to a level that is above the Trusted Advisors.
 True Advisors helps clients to achieve greater financial security and peace of mind, more choices for their client’s families, more ability to contribute to society and to help others.